Sergey Dvortsevoy

+Early life

 Dvortsevoy worked as an aviation engineer.
 He also worked for nine years as a radio engineer at Aeroflot; before studying film in Moscow in the early 1990s.
 His films immediately garnered international acclaim, receiving prizes and recognition at festivals around the world, including the nomination of Bread Day (1998) for the prestigious Joris Ivens Award at the Amsterdam International Documentary Film Festival.
 The following year, his work was presented at the Robert Flaherty Film Seminar, an institution dedicated to Flaherty's adherence to the goal of seeing and depicting the human condition.
 Dvortsevoy's documentaries are committed to observational filmmaking.
 His subjects are people living in and around Russia in transition—try in their individual ways to eke out an existence.

+Career

 Tulpan was Dvortsevoy's first fiction film and was nominated for the 2009 Asia Pacific Screen Awards for Best Feature Film (which it won) and Best Achievement in Directing.

 The Findling Award was given to him for his first film Schastye.